Aftaputra/Microscope-OF/docs/source/plugins/routes.rst

             # Change the state of the microscope based on passed parameters
             ...

-Sometimes you will need to create variable API routes.
-For example, the built-in routes for managing capture data use capture IDs in the request URL to specify which capture data should be returned.
-Plugins can also access this functionality.
+Sometimes you will need to create variable API views.
+For example, the built-in views for managing capture data use capture IDs in the request URL to specify which capture data should be returned.
+Extensions can also access this functionality.
 This is done using `Flask variable rules <http://flask.pocoo.org/docs/1.0/quickstart/#variable-rules>`_.
 Here, variables are added to the URL route string by marking them with ``<variable_name>``, which then passes ``variable_name`` to your request function as a keyword argument.

 For example:

 .. code-block:: python

-    class MyPluginClass(MicroscopePlugin):
+    class MyExtensionClass(MicroscopeExtension):

         api_views = {
-            '/myplugin/<object_id>': MyRouteAPI,
+            '/myextension/<object_id>': MyRouteAPI,
         }
     ...

-    class MyRouteAPI(MicroscopeViewPlugin):
+    class MyRouteAPI(MicroscopeViewExtension):

         def get(self, object_id):
             # Retrieve some information about object_id
             this_object = object_dictionary[object_id]
             ...

-Calling plugin methods from routes
+Calling extension methods from views
 ++++++++++++++++++++++++++++++++++

-Instances of MicroscopeViewPlugin have direct access to their associated microscope plugin methods, without needing to know the plugin namespace in advance.
-As described earlier in this section, all plugins get attached to the microscope in their own namespace, based on the plugins name.
-This means there are two equivalent ways to access your plugin methods from a web API plugin:
+Instances of MicroscopeViewExtension have direct access to their associated microscope extension methods, without needing to know the extension namespace in advance.
+As described earlier in this section, all extensions get attached to the microscope in their own namespace, based on the extensions name.
+This means there are two equivalent ways to access your extension methods from a web API extension:

 .. code-block:: python

     ...
-    # Call a method from our plugin, using the MicroscopeViewPlugin.plugin shortcut
+    # Call a method from our extension, using the MicroscopeViewExtension.extension shortcut
-    self.plugin.my_plugin_method()
+    self.extension.my_extension_method()

-    # Call a method from our plugin, using the full route
+    # Call a method from our extension, using the full route
-    self.microscope.my_plugin_name.my_plugin_method()
+    self.microscope.my_extension_name.my_extension_method()
     ...

 Building responses